esron/php_excercises/README.md

 ### v1.0

 In version v1.0 I've implemented a simple login/logout flow.
 The main aspects there are presented in this version are separation of responsibilities, correct level of abstraction, user input sanitization and output scaping.

+### v1.1

+In this version I've implemented a simple support view with a form and the message history.
+This version emphasis form validation and session manipulation, including protection with CSRF token and user access level validation.